Pipeboard/Pipeboard/README.md

 Nothing here, just yet... :)

 ## Contributors
+If your intrested in becoming a Pipeboard developer, please reach out.
+We do not list issue-trackers or fork/pull request-ers here.
 | Name | Username | Role |
 | --- | --- | --- |
 | Nathanna | [@nathannaofficial](https://github.com/nathannaofficial.com) | Lead Developer & Creator |

 ## Lisence
 Pipeboard and all official resources are lisenced under CC0-1.0 or "Creative Commons Zero v1.0 Universal".
-Please see the [LISENCE](LICENSE) file for details.
+Please see the [LISENCE](LICENSE) file for more details and information.

 ## Resources